m4r35n357/ODE-Playground/README.md

 The "higher-level" ad_functions (or the Series class in Python) manipulate entire  Taylor series "jets" at once, so are only useful for univariate functions.
 In Python there is an overloaded operator "~" which extracts the actual derivative values from the taylor series coefficents, as well as additional operators for (negation and **).
 The \*\* (power) operator caters for f(x)^a, a^f(x) and f1(x)^f2(x), subject to domain limitations on f(x).
-There are also functions for (matching the t_functions):
+There are also functions for (matching the lower-level t_functions):
 * abs
 * sqr
 * sqrt